-The Colorado notary business definitely has its own unique terminology.
-Many of the terms can be confusing for people that are just starting out.
+The Colorado notary business has its unique terminology.
+Many of the terms can be confusing for people that are just starting.
 One of the more unique terms is "apostille."

-What is an apostille and, more importantly, how do you pronounce it?
+What is an apostille, and, more importantly, how do you pronounce it?
 It's a French word that is pronounced "ah-po-STEE" and it means "certification."
-An apostille is needed for documents that are being notarized for use in a foreign country.
+An apostille is needed for documents notarized for use in a foreign country.
 In simple terms, it's one country's way of letting the other country know that the person that notarized the document is legit and is a form of authentication.
 An even more confusing part is that sometimes a document called a certificate of magistracy is needed instead.
-So which one do you need when?
+So which one do you need and when?

-It's actually quite simple: an apostille is accepted for legal use in all of the nations that are members of the Hague Convention of October 5, 1961.
+It's quite simple: an apostille is accepted for legal use in all nations that are members of the Hague Convention of October 5, 1961.
 A list of member countries may be found here.
 A certificate of magistracy is used for authentications for all other countries.

 Examples of the types of documents that would need one of these forms of authentication are:

 - Marriage licenses

 To have a document authenticated in the state of Colorado, you must send the Secretary of State's office the following:

 - The original document (not a copy).
 This document must be notarized by a Colorado Notary Public or certified by Vital Records or the county clerk's office.

 - A fully complete authentication request form.

 - Payment payable to the "Colorado Secretary of State" for the appropriate amount listed on the fee schedule in the form of a check or a money order.